hwilloug/hannahs-hobby-room/src/content/blog/hannahs-hobby-room-refactor-to-astro.md

 Astro is a great framework for static sites, and I would recommend it to anyone looking to build a simple blog or website.
 Once you start using a database, though, you're probably better off using something like Next.js, but it is possible in Astro with the right setup.

 Please give this article a 💕, and comment below if you have any questions or feedback.
+(Note that you might need to create a new account since I switched authentication providers - Nov 11, 2024)